onap/vnfrqts-requirements/docs/Chapter8.rst

 R-21819 The VNF **MUST** support requests for information from law enforcement and government agencies.

-R-56786 The VNF **MUST** implement “Closed Loop” automatic implementation (without human intervention) for Known Threats with detection rate in low false positives.
+R-56786 The VNF **MUST** implement â€œClosed Loopâ€� automatic implementation (without human intervention) for Known Threats with detection rate in low false positives.